Razib Khan: Genome sequencing

 In 2014, Khan made news when he sequenced his son's genome in utero.
-Antonio Regalado wrote his son may be the first healthy person to have his entire genome sequenced before being born.
+Senior editor for biomedicine for MIT Technology Review, Antonio Regalado wrote his son may be the first healthy person to have his entire genome sequenced before being born.
 In an interview with Don Gonyea for NPR's Weekend Edition, Khan stated his child was the most important thing in his life, so it made sense to know everything about his genetics.
 He was able to obtain the genome sequence by requesting a chorionic villus sampling (CVS) test.
 After obtaining the raw genetic data, Khan used the free software Promethease to analyze the data.
 Khan believes society is in the "second age of eugenics," and full genome sequences of fetuses will become standard procedure for parents in the 21st century.
-Ainsley Newson wrote "Khan's decision to obtain the whole genome sequence of his partner's fetus while in utero shows us that genomics is no longer a fantasy."
+Australian bioethicist Ainsley Newson wrote "Khan's decision to obtain the whole genome sequence of his partner's fetus while in utero shows us that genomics is no longer a fantasy."